kylejones200/48_hours/content/posts/houston_48/index.md

 Houston’s museum district alone fills a day, from children’s science labs to butterflies and Fabergé eggs.
 Bayou Bend adds history, while NASA shows the city’s reach to space.
 Meals are simple: line up for barbecue or sit down for fried chicken near the museums.
 Two days in Houston cover art, science, history, and smoke rising from brisket pits.

+## Space City
+**Space Center Houston**
+This is the official visitor center for NASA’s Johnson Space Center.
+The exhibits cover Apollo, the shuttle, and the Artemis program.
+Don’t miss the tram tour out to historic Mission Control.
+It’s as close as you’ll get to America’s spacefaring heart.
+*Practical info:* Open daily 10–5.
+Adults \$35.
+Parking \$10.
+30 minutes south of downtown Houston.
+Website: [spacecenter.org](https://spacecenter.org).